react-native-oh-library/usage-docs/en/react-native-community-toolbar-android.md

 Then build and run the code.

-## Constraints
+## 3.Constraints

-### Compatibility
+### 3.1Compatibility

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/toolbar-android Releases](https://github.com/react-native-oh-library/toolbar-android/releases)
+Check the release version information in the release address of the third-party library: [@react-native-ohos/toolbar-android Releases](https://gitee.com/openharmony-sig/rntpc_toolbar-android/releases)

-## Properties
+## 4.Properties

 > [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.